What Is Xfinity and How Is It Different from Comcast?

 We clear up the difference between Xfinity vs. Comcast—plus give you some history on how this confusion started.

-You’re on this page because you’ve asked yourself: “Is Comcast Xfinity the same?”
+You’re on this page because you’ve asked yourself: “Are Comcast and Xfinity the same thing?”
 The short answer is kinda.

 You’ve probably heard of both Comcast and Xfinity—especially if you frequent our site.
 You may have also seen some confusing branding, like “Comcast Xfinity” or “Xfinity by Comcast.”
 Sometimes Xfinity and Comcast are even used interchangeably—and for good reason.
 Xfinity is a brand of Comcast.